-The following slideshows present brief glimpses into the activities of the delegation of VCU professors, Richmond Sister City Commission vice president, Virginia Friends of Mali members from January 8 through 11, 2013.Mayor Ousmane Simaga interviews the youth documentarians of "My Country, My Cloth / Ne Ka Jamana, Ne Ka Fini" following the premier at Segou's city hall on January 9 at 3pm.
+VCU professors, Richmond Sister City Commission vice president, Virginia Friends of Mali members in Mali, January 8 through 11, 2013.Mayor Ousmane Simaga interviews the youth documentarians of "My Country, My Cloth / Ne Ka Jamana, Ne Ka Fini" following the premier at Segou's city hall on January 9 at 3pm.
 The project was coordinated by Dr. Shawn Utsey, professor of psychology and chair of the department of African American Studies at Virginia Commonwealth University.
 Each child received a copy of the film.

 The first evening after our meetings were done, we were able to simply take a walk.
 We walked from Segou's city hall in the Administrative District, to the river and then along it's parallel road back to our hotel, the Esplanade, which is owned by the mayor.
 This was a lovely, if brief, respite.